 Does it cost to visit UHCS?

-You will pay only for sports physicals, lab tests, supplies, some procedures and medications.
+There are some nominal fees for things like physicals, lab tests, supplies, some procedures and medications.
 We try to keep our costs low and there is no cost for you to meet with one of our staff members.

 How do I contact UHCS or make an appointment?

 If you feel sick, are injured, need a check-up, or would like to just speak with a mental health counselor please call us at 262.472.1300 or schedule an appointment.

 UHCS in the Ambrose Health Center (intersection of Starin Road and Prairie Street - by the Bookstore).